cjrh/deadpool/README.rst

   a subprocess, but before the subprocess terminates.
 It is analogous to the ``initializer`` and ``initargs`` parameters.
   Just like the ``initializer`` callable, the ``finalizer`` callable is executed inside the subprocess.
+It is not guaranteed that the finalizer will always run.
+If a process is killed, e.g. due to a timeout or any other reason, the finalizer will not run.
+The finalizer could be used for things like flushing pending monitoring messages, such as traces and so on.
 - ``Deadpool`` currently only works on Linux.
-- ``Deadpool`` defaults to the `forkserver <https://docs.python.org/3.11/library/multiprocessing.html#contexts-and-start-methods>`_ multiprocessing context, unlike the stdlib pool which defaults to ``fork`` on Linux.
-This can however be changed in the same way as with the stdlib pool.
+There isn't any specific reason it can't work on other platforms.

 Show me some code
 -----------------